-With the ProductPlan Portfolio View feature, teams can consolidate multiple roadmaps into a single comprehensive view.
-You can create new views and share them with executives and others.
+With the ProductPlan Portfolio View feature, teams on our Professional and Enterprise plans can consolidate multiple roadmaps into a single holistic view.
+You can create new views and share them with executives, stakeholders and key audiences.
 A Portfolio View is view-only, so each product manager retains control of their underlying roadmap.

 You can create a New Portfolio View from your roadmaps page.
-Select the roadmaps you want to include and then set the timeline and dates you want to display.
-When choosing a Start and End date for your Portfolio View, you want to keep in mind the timelines of the Roadmaps you're including in the view.
-For example, if one of the Roadmaps is from last year, you'll want to make sure the start date of your Portfolio View goes out that far.
+Select the roadmaps you want to include, and then set the timeline and dates you want to display.
+When choosing a Start and End date for your Portfolio View, you want to keep in mind the timelines of the roadmaps you're including in the view.
+For example, if one of the roadmap is from last year, you'll want to make sure the start date of your Portfolio View goes back that far.

 Timeline Layout Options

-Choosing Timeline layout for your Portfolio View will give you the same options as a normal Timeline layout for a roadmap.
-The only difference is that you'll have legend and lane consolidation options explained at the end of this support doc.
+Choosing Timeline layout for your Portfolio View will give you the same options as a roadmap-level Timeline layout for a roadmap.
+The only difference is that you'll have legend and lane consolidation options (explained at the end of this support doc).

 List View Layout Options

-If you choose List Layout, you can have your Portfolio View represented in a Kanban Style format and decide if you want the column headers to be represented by Months, Quarters, Sprints, or Tags.
+If you choose List Layout, you can have your Portfolio View represented in a Kanban style format.
+You can then decide if you want the column headers to be represented by Months, Quarters, Sprints, Custom Dropdown Fields or Tags.
 As an example, below is the Portfolio View in a List Layout format with the column headers representing Quarters across two individual roadmaps.
-On the left-hand side of this List Layout, you'll see the Lanes represented as well.
+On the left-hand side of this List Layout, you'll see the Lanes represented, as well.

 Custom Column Ordering by Tag